sacalon/sacalon/README.md

 - [x] Multi-paradigm
 - [x] Null safety by default
 - [x] Fast and powerful
-- [x] Inspired by Swift and Pascal(Hascal is based on the most effective ideas of the Pascal language)
+- [x] Inspired by Swift and Pascal(Sacalon is based on the most effective ideas of the Pascal language)
 - [x] Manual memory management
 - [x] Compiles to C++
 - [x] Compatible with C\C++\Obj-C